Two Lenses: Control or Empowerment

 Yoga is such an eye-opener when it comes to the subject of empowerment.

-Students don’t need to be convinced of anything to get benefits from yoga.
-They simply need to experience it.
-Good teaching, of course, helps them get even more out of it, but the point here is that yoga practice is empowering.
+Students don’t need to be trained or convinced of anything to benefit from yoga.
+They simply need to try it.
+Good teaching, of course, helps them get even more out of the experience, but the point is that yoga practice is intrinsically powerful and empowering.

 As a student of life, I have come to trust my own discernment which I experience as a combination of intuition and intellect.
 I take information that resonates and leave that which doesn’t.
 Since I can’t control others, I must rely on them to do the same, but whenever possible, I support others in becoming more informed and empowered.

 But Asana Can Be Used in a Power-Over Context